gbrusman/ScheduleBotPy/README.md

     - **(A and B) or (C and D** will cause an error, since there needs to be another ")" after "D".

 ##### More about the Prerequisites:
-Some of the prerequisites in the database ...
+Some of the prerequisites in the database are not exactly what the prerequisites are officially.
+There are instances where I added artificial prerequisites to a class in order to push it further back in the schedule.
+This is because there are some classes that can be taken relatively early on, but it is recommended to take them closer to graduation.

 ### Updating the Database:
 I made scripts to update the database.
 The steps for updating the database are as follows: